CMHAAorg/cmhaa-website/site/content/_index.md

     card_title_3: Drive lasting change
     card_image_1: img/istockphoto-1049086992-1024x1024_provide-safe-settings.jpg
     card_image_2: img/istockphoto-654774714-2048x2048-about.jpg
-    card_description_1: We help businesses create an environment, and ways of working, where everyone feels safe and supported and free to talk about their mental health.
+    card_description_1: We help businesses create an environment and ways of working, where everyone feels safe and supported, and able to talk about their mental health.
   - type: our_members
     our_members_title: Our members